-That the vast majority of patients improved significantly in the active group while there was minimal improvement in the placebo group proves two very important things.
+That the vast majority of people improved significantly in the active group, while there was minimal improvement in the placebo group, proves two very important things.
 The first is that these are very treatable diseases.
 The second is that anyone who now says that these illnesses are not real and are just "all in your head" are clearly both wrong and unscientific.

 A new day is dawning in how CFS/fibromyalgia/MPS will be treated.
 In support of our work, an editorial published in the April, 2002 journal Practical Pain Management noted:

 - The comprehensive and aggressive metabolic approach to treatment detailed in the Teitelbaum study are all highly successful approaches and make fibromyalgia a very treatment-responsive disorder.
 The study by Dr. Teitelbaum et al. and years of clinical experience make this approach an excellent and powerfully effective part of the standard of practice for treatment of people who suffer from fibromyalgia and myofascial pain syndrome."

 — Practical Pain Management

 It's important to recognize that these syndromes can be caused and aggravated by a large number of different triggers.
 When all these different contributing factors are looked for, and treated effectively, patients improved significantly and often get well.
 Since this study was published, we have published even more studies on effective treatment.
 Improving outcomes further!

 The medications I find to be most helpful for myofascial pain include: